LATE-NC

 Symptoms

-When TDP-43 accumulates in an area located in the mid-brain known as the limbic system, it affects learning, memory and emotion, resembling symptoms of Alzheimer’s disease, the most common form of dementia.
+In a healthy brain, the protein TDP-43 helps to create other proteins that are in your body.
+However, in LATE-NC, TDP-43 accumulates into clumps in an area in the brain called the limbic system.
+This negatively affects learning, memory and emotion, resembling symptoms of Alzheimer’s disease, the most common form of dementia.

-This suggests that people may exhibit symptoms mirroring those of Alzheimer’s but it may not involve the same changes to the brain caused by the disease.
+This suggests that people may exhibit symptoms mirroring those of Alzheimer’s disease but they may not experience the same changes to the brain caused by the disease.

 Diagnosis

-Currently, LATE-NC is not diagnosable with standard tests.
-Because people are typically diagnosed with certain types of dementia based on the symptoms they experience, LATE-NC will not be easily distinguished from Alzheimer’s due to overlapping symptoms.
+Currently, LATE-NC cannot be diagnosed with standard tests.
+Because people are typically diagnosed with certain types of dementia based on the symptoms they experience, LATE-NC will not be easily distinguished from Alzheimer’s disease due to overlapping symptoms.

-Further research is required to improve diagnosis in identifying the different diseases that can lead to dementia, including LATE-NC.
+Further research is required to improve diagnosis through identifying the different diseases that can lead to dementia, including LATE-NC.
 Investigators are currently trying to understand how to identify and diagnose LATE-NC clinically.

 Treatment